bmuller/mod_auth_openid/index.markdown

 # Introduction : The Apache OpenID Module

 <div style="color: #c03; margin-top: 20px; background-color: #eee; border: 1px solid #aaa; padding: 10px;">
-  <i>I'm looking for additional contributers to either take this project over or help me migrate the code to Apache 2.4.2.
+  <i>I'm looking for additional contributers to take this project over!
 Email me (I'm bamuller on gmail) if you can help out.
 Thanks!</i>
 </div>

 **mod_auth_openid** is an authentication module for the [Apache 2] webserver.
 It handles the functions of an [OpenID](http://openid.net) consumer as specified in the [OpenID 2.0 specification](http://openid.net/specs/openid-authentication-2_0.html).
 See the [FAQ][faq] for more information.
 Download the current release from the [the releases page](releases.html).